Flow Engine vs Data Engine

 - Execution and error handling covers graph traversal, branching, looping, and the policies that decide what happens when a step fails.

-- Scheduling and observability covers cron schedules, log levels, and the run history.
+- Scheduling and observability covers cron schedules, per-node log floors, and the run history.